DisplayLink/evdi/docs/details.md

 Remaining `stride` and `pixel_format` describe data organization in the buffer. `stride` is a size of a single line in a buffer.
 Usually it is width of the cursor multiplied by bytes per pixel value plus additional extra padding.
 It ensures proper alignment of subsequent pixel rows.
 Pixel encoding is described by FourCC code in `pixel_format` field.
-Usually it is `ARGB_8888` however the value is system dependent and might change in the future.

 ### evdi_cursor_move